ssb22/CedPane/README.md

 Sibelius is a registered trademark of Avid Technology, Inc. or its subsidiaries.
 Siemens is a trademark of Siemens Aktiengesellschaft.
 SimSun is a trademark of Zhongyi Electronic Co., Beijing, which is licensed to Microsoft.
+Snapdragon is a trademark or registered trademark of Qualcomm Incorporated.
 Spotify is a trademark of Spotify Ltd.
 Star Trek is a trademark of CBS Studios Inc. / Paramount.
 Telegram is a trademark of Telegram Messenger LLP.